Pentecostalism

 We also know that this confusion was not particular to the beginning of the 20th century, but was there right from the very beginning.
 Mary Campbell, the very first to speak in 'Pentecostal' tongues, "expressed her conviction that the tongue given to her was that of the Pelew Islands, which, indeed, was a safe statement, and little likely to be authoritatively disputed; while some other conjectures pointed to the Turkish and Chinese languages." [see 5]

-4 Their ministrations such as the 'baptism of the spirit', speaking in 'tongues', slaying, drunkenness in the spirit, holy laughter et al. do occur, when the person does not prove all things / think / rationalize / is not spiritually sober.
-Pentecostal teachers explicitly tell people to stop analyzing, to let go of one's mind and mouth, 'just receive'.
-This manipulation is very similar to Contemplative Prayer, where the person is instructed similarly to New Age / Eastern meditation to empty oneself (Kenosis) and repeat certain words or phrases.
-Kenosis is a misapplication of IESOUS having temporarily emptied Himself from His divine power.
+This manipulation is similar to Contemplative Prayer, where the person is instructed similarly to New Age / Eastern meditation to empty oneself (which is called Kenosis) and repeat certain words or phrases.
+Kenosis is a misapplication based on the description of IESOUS, who, as a human being, however only temporarily and only partially emptied himself of His divine power.
+This was clearly descriptive, and not a prescriptive thing to do.
 We do not have divine power to be emptied from.
 To the contrary, we want the true HOLY SPIRIT to fill us to prevent demons from filling an unoccupied house (Mat 12:44).
 Pentecostalism is a gate wide open to demons, as seen in the vast majority, if not all their revivals.

 5 While many of their ministrations are simply fabricated, there are many who do actually have a spiritual source.
 Kurt Koch, a Christian authority on occultism and spiritual deception, gave the following warning about William Branham: "Years ago Branham told his interpreter Pastor Ruff: 'If my angel does not give the sign, I cannot heal.'
 Ruff noticed several features of spiritism in the work of Branham, and therefore stopped working with him.
 These 'angels' of whom Branham spoke are evil spirits masquerading as angels of light.
 As in many areas of the occult, we are here reminded again that the devil appears as an angel of light (2Cor 11:14).
-Another evidence is the fact that Branham was not able to perform cures when faced with born-again Christians who had committed themselves to the protection of Christ.
-In the case of Branham, I have experienced this myself.
-When he spoke in Karlsruhe and Lausanne, there were several believers among the audience -including myself- who prayed along these lines: 'Lord, if this man's powers are from you, then bless and use him, but if the healing gifts are not from you, then hinder him.'
-The result?
-On both occasions Branham said from the platform: 'There are disturbing powers here.
-I can do nothing."
-[1]

 6 Strong focus on divine healing, sometimes in exchange for (certain amounts of) donations.
 Dozens of highly problematic Pentecostal teachers (see list below) have proven a widespread and systematic abuse, and quite often a plain fabrication of the gift of healing.

-9 Many Pentecostals are part of the 'Jesus-Only' crowd (Jesus-Only Pentecostalism) and reject the uncomfortable facets of the character of THEOS.
+9 Many Pentecostals are part of the 'Jesus-Only'crowd (Jesus-Only Pentecostalism) and reject the uncomfortable facets of the character of THEOS.
 All religious activities ought to be performed in the name of 'Jesus' only and Oneness Pentecostals even enforce a re-baptism in the name of 'Jesus only' (Modalism) on those formerly baptized in the name of the FATHER, the SON and HOLY SPIRIT.
-[1] [2] [3]

 10 Prophecy and visions are often taken very lightly, are rarely being tested and sometimes, if not regularly false.
-Many Pentecostals tragically believe that any believer can prophesy (based on the orginal doctrine of the CAC that every member of the church can prophesy), which clearly contradicts Scripture: 1Cor 12:4-6, 7-12, 29-30, 7:7; Rom 12:3-6 and Heb 2:4.
+Many Pentecostals tragically believe that any believer can prophesy (based on the original doctrine of the CAC that every member of the church can prophesy), which clearly contradicts Scripture: 1Cor 12:4-6, 7-12, 29-30, 7:7; Rom 12:3-6 and Heb 2:4.
 [1]

 Other Pentecostals such as Bill Johnson, Christine Caine, David Olaniyi Oyedepo, Enoch Adejare Adeboye, Guillermo Maldonado, Jesse Duplantis, Joel Osteen, John Bevere, Joyce Meyer, Michael Todd, Myles Munroe, Paula White-Cain, Reinhard Hirtler, Sam Adeyemi, T.B.
 Joshua, T.D.
 Jakes and Todd Bentley further spread this evil doctrine, which typically involves the Old Covenant doctrine of Tithing and Seed-Faith (sowing of financial seeds).
 [1] [2]